Welcome to OmniFocus

 Inside OmniFocus is another great resource to help you get up to speed with the wide variety of ways OmniFocus can be used to help you get things done.

-When you first launch a version of OmniFocus that's compatible with the new database format, or choose Migrate Database... from the File menu, you'll see the Migration window that lists any clients that still need to be updated to the latest version to allow for the database migration to work.
+When you first launch the OmniFocus version 2.6 update, or choose Migrate Database... from the File menu, you'll see the Migration window that lists any clients that still need to be updated to the latest version to allow for the database migration to work.

 If you're running a very old version of OmniFocus on a device that syncs with your current database, it may not be eligible for migration to the new database format.
 If this is the case, it will be indicated in a separate section of the Migration window.
 You'll be asked to disconnect any ineligible clients (choose Show Devices and Unregister those that aren't eligible) before proceeding with the upgrade.

-When all of your Macs and iOS devices with OmniFocus are at versions that support the latest database format, the Migration window gives the green light to make the transition to the new, improved format.
+When all of your Macs with OmniFocus are at version 2.6 and your iOS devices are at version 2.15, the Migration window gives the green light to make the transition to the new, improved database format.
 Choose Migrate Database, and voila!
 OmniFocus syncs your database in the new format to all of your devices.
-If you choose Later, you'll be prompted to migrate again in one day (and you can always use the Migrate Database...
-File menu item to migrate sooner).

 On the small chance that something goes missing during the migration process, before changing formats OmniFocus automatically makes a backup of your database that you can revert to if needed.
 We've prepared support articles with more detail on the migration and backup restoration process, and you can always contact us with any additional questions.